Planck 2015 results. XX. Constraints on inflation: Conclusions

 \subsection{Implications for selected inflationary models}

-The predictions to lowest order in the slow-roll approximation for $(n_\mathrm{s},r)$ of a few inflationary models with a representative uncertainty for the entropy generation stage ($50 < N_* < 60$) are shown in Fig.~\ref{fig:nsvsr}.
+The predictions to lowest order in the slow-roll approximation for $(n_\mathrm{s},r)$ at $k = 0.002$\,Mpc$^{-1}$ of a few inflationary models with a representative uncertainty for the entropy generation stage ($50 < N_* < 60$) are shown in Fig.~\ref{fig:nsvsr}.
+Fig.~\ref{fig:nsvsr} updates Fig.~1 of \citetalias{planck2013-p17} with the same notation.

 In the following we discuss the implications of \Planck\ TT+lowP+BAO data for selected slow-roll inflationary models by taking into account the uncertainties in the entropy generation stage.
 We model these uncertainties by two parameters, as in \citetalias{planck2013-p17}: the energy scale $\rhorh$ by which the Universe has thermalized, and the parameter $w_\mathrm{int}$ which characterizes the effective equation of state between the end of inflation and the energy scale specified by $\rhorh$.
-For each inflationary model we provide in Table~\ref{table:model_compar} and in the main text the $\Delta \chi^2$ value with respect to the base $\Lambda$CDM model and the Bayesian evidence with respect to the $R^2$ inflationary model \citep{Starobinsky:1980te}, computed by \CosmoMC\ connected to \CAMB\, using \MultiNest\ as the sampler.
 We use the primordial power spectra of cosmological fluctuations generated during slow-roll inflation parameterized by the HFFs, $\epsilon_i$, to second order, which can be expressed in terms of the number of $e$-folds to the end of inflation, $N_*$, and the parameters of the considered inflationary model, using modified routines of the public code {\tt ASPIC}\footnote{\url{http://cp3.irmp.ucl.ac.be/~ringeval/aspic.html}} \citep{Martin:2014vha}.
 For the number of $e$-folds to the end of inflation \citep{Liddle:2003as,Martin:2010kz} we use the expression \citepalias{planck2013-p17} \be